Overview of Gastroenteritis

 Antimicrobials

-Empiric antibiotics are generally not recommended except for certain cases of traveler’s diarrhea or when suspicion of Shigella or Campylobacter infection is high (eg, contact with a known case).
-(See also this expert panel's 2017 guidelines for the prevention and treatment of travelers' diarrhea.)
+Empiric antibiotics are generally not recommended except for certain cases of traveler’s diarrhea, when suspicion of Shigella or Campylobacter infection is high (eg, contact with a known case), or if the patient is developing sepsis following international travel (6).
 Otherwise, antibiotics should not be given until stool culture results are known, particularly in children, who have a higher rate of infection with E. coli O157:H7 (antibiotics increase the risk of hemolytic-uremic syndrome in patients infected with E. coli O157:H7).

 In proven bacterial gastroenteritis, antibiotics are not always required.
 They do not help with Salmonella and may prolong the duration of shedding in the stool.
 Exceptions include patients with immunocompromise, neonates, and patients with Salmonella bacteremia.
 Antibiotics are also ineffective against toxic gastroenteritis (eg, S. aureus, B. cereus, C. perfringens).
 Indiscriminate use of antibiotics fosters the emergence of drug-resistant organisms, increases the risk of adverse effects, and increases the potential for C. difficile infection.
-However, certain infections do require antibiotics (see table Selected Oral Antibiotics for Infectious Gastroenteritis).
+However, certain infections do require antibiotics (see table Treatment for Infectious Gastroenteritis).

 Table